IBM/SalesEnablement-test-repo/docs/index.md

 !!!
 Note Update

     This Level 3 was originally written in late 2022.
 Since, the IBM Cloud for VMware Solutions portfolio has added several new offerings including:

     - **VMware as a Service (VMwaaS) - Single-tenant**

     - **VMware as a Service (VMwaaS) - Multitenant**

     - **Cyber Recovery**

     - **VMware Cloud Foundation (VCF)**

     The plan is to phase out the **VMware Shared** offering in 2024/2025.
-Given that direction, this Level 3 has been updated to include a **VMwaaS** and a **VCF** module.
-The **VMware Shared** module is now optional.
+Given that direction, this Level 3 has been updated to include  **VMwaaS** and **VCF** modules.
+The **VMware Shared** module is now optional.Not all of the videos have been updated and some will reference **VMware Shared** and **VMware Dedicated**.
 The Stand and Deliver requirements for IBM employees and the business partner quiz have been updated to reflect these changes.

     Note, images and videos in this demonstration guide may not reflect the latest changes in the portal.